-$[\]min\{\chi(G), 5\}$ unless G is $K{1,7}$ or K_7 .
+73This result is also announced in the later [359], without proof.
+The author also claims that $nce(G) \le min\{\chi(G), 5\}$ unless G is $K{1,7}$ or K_7 .

-$^{^{65}}$ To add a page, surround each vertex by many nested edges.
+74To add a page, surround each vertex by many nested edges.
 Then all these added edges have to lie in a separate page.
 This simple construction fails, of course, if the ordering cannot be specified.

-66Unger expresses the embedding results for colorings of circle graphs, but the reduction is easy: given a graph G with an ordering π , add a Hamiltonian cycle to G extending that ordering, yielding G'.
+75Unger expresses the embedding results for colorings of circle graphs, but the reduction is easy: given a graph G with an ordering π , add a Hamiltonian cycle to G extending that ordering, yielding G'.
 Then every non-cycle edge is a chord of the graph, and the endpoints of two chords alternate along the cycle if and only if the chords have to go into different pages in a book embedding of G. Let G'' be the circle (chord intersection) graph of G. Then k-colorability of G'' is equivalent to G being embeddable in k pages with the given ordering.
-This is sufficient to show that testing $\operatorname{bkcr}k(G,\pi)$ is NP-complete for $k \geq 4$: Given a circle graph one can use Spinrad's algorithm to construct a circle model G' for it, from which one can get a graph G with an ordering of vertices π , so that the circle graph is k-colorable, if and only if (G,π) has a k-page embedding respecting π , that is $\operatorname{bkcr}k(G,\pi) = 0$.
+This is sufficient to show that testing $\mathrm{bkcr}k(G,\pi)$ is NP-complete for $k \geq 4$: Given a circle graph one can use Spinrad's algorithm to construct a circle model G' for it, from which one can get a graph G with an ordering of vertices π , so that the circle graph is k-colorable, if and only if (G,π) has a k-page embedding respecting π , that is $\mathrm{bkcr}k(G,\pi) = 0$.

-67Both papers have been criticized for lack of details, see [183, Footnotes 104-105] and [206].
+76Both papers have been criticized for lack of details, see [198, Footnotes 104-105] and [221].